unused/rubyists-lets-go/slides.md

 Ruby is Developer Happiness
 ::::
 :::: column
-Go is happy Developer
+Go is Happy Developer
 ::::
 :::

 # Use Ruby and Go (Trust a Rubyist)

+- handy for devops and system tasks

 - fun to work with

+- does kind of duck typing

+- conventions make the rubyists eye only cry a little

 - has a bundler and rubocop on-board
-- does kind of duck typing

 - has focus on testing and docs

 - has nice community, much packages

+- more to explore: goroutines & channels

 # In the Wild